ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 Below is what needs to be done before launch to reduce the chances of the above failure modes occurring, and to ensure they can be detected and recovered from:

 - [ ] Third-party audit the offchain and onchain VM implementation and specification (Assignee: @inphi)

+## Audit requirements

+An audit of the multithreaded VM is not required per the [OP Labs Audit Framework](https://gov.optimism.io/t/op-labs-audit-framework-when-to-get-external-security-review-and-how-to-prepare-for-it/6864).
+A failure in the new Cannon VM and thus dispute games is mitigated by an airgap in finalized withdrawals.
+Furthermore, there's a window whereby the Security Council can override the results of invalid games.
+Nonetheless, we will be auditing the new VM.